Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-01.md

 **How is the meta HTML tag used when specifying metadata?**

-The meta HTML element represents metadata that cannot be represented by other HTML meta-related elements, like base, link, script, style or title.
+The meta HTML element represents metadata that cannot be represented by other HTML meta-related elements, like base, link, script, style, or title.
 Many meta elements include name and content attributes.

 ## Miscellaneous